ivansmi132/telegram-walkbot-game/README.md

 the api folder contains all the APIs that we use besides our main telegram one

     # google_maps uses the googlemaps api to fetch location data based on latitude and longitude
+    # MongoDB Atlas for the score and leaderboards

 ## handlers
 the handlers are our personal modules, each handler is in charge of something else